Milan Mladenović: Katarina II and Ekatarina Velika

 In late 1981 Milan and his former bandmate from Limunovo drvo Gagi Mihajlović (guitar) hooked up again to form Katarina II.
 In 1982 Margita Stefanović (keyboards), Bojan Pečar (bass) and Ivan Vdović Vd joined the band.
 After the self-titled, new wave coloured debut album, Vd and Gagi left the band.
 Since Gagi claimed ownership of the "Katarina II" name, the band was forced to take another one.
 They eventually settled on Ekatarina Velika and released a self-titled album in 1985.
 The album was widely critically acclaimed and brought them wider attention.
 Their next album S' vetrom uz lice launched them to the very top of the Yugoslav music scene, where they stayed for a long time, releasing a series of successful records.
 The concerts were jam packed and finally their music even made it on the state radio.

 Final works

 In 1992, Mladenović joined other Serbian musicians to form Rimtutituki project dedicated to the anti-war campaign.
 They released one single titled "Slušaj 'vamo".
 In the spring of 1994, Mladenović recorded and released an album called Angel's Breath in Brazil together with his old friend Suba (Mitar Subotić).

 Death

-In August 1994, Mladenović discovered that he had pancreatic cancer.
-He died on November 5 in Belgrade, FR Yugoslavia and was buried at Novo groblje cemetery (lot No. 114).
+In October of 1994, Mladenović discovered that he had pancreatic cancer.
+He died on November 5 in Belgrade, aged 36.
+He was buried at the Belgrade New Cemetery (lot No. 114).

 Legacy

 Three streets in the capital cities of former Yugoslav republics bear Mladenović's name.
-A street in the Belgrade neighborhood Zemun Polje was named after him in 2004, a street in the Podgorica neighborhood Zabjelo in 2007, as well as a street in Zagreb (Croatia) in 2012.
+A street in the Belgrade neighborhood Zemun Polje was named after him in 2004, a street in the Podgorica neighborhood Zabjelo in 2007, and a street in Zagreb (Croatia) in 2012.

 Since 14 July 2011 the forecourt of the Belgrade Youth Center bears the name "Milan Mladenović Place".